trustgrid/docs/content/en/release-notes/cloud/2024-02/index.md

 ---

 ## Flow Log Performance Improvements
 This release further increases the performance of flow log search using our new database.
-It also resolves an issue that prevented all logs from being exported to CSV as expected.

 ## Other Improvements
 - The MTR interface in the portal now supports selecting a source IP from your interface and cluster IPs.